Northwest Horticultural Council

 Access to Corporate Records

-Section 1 – Each member shall have access at all reasonable times to the records and proceedings of the Northwest Horticultural Council, its Executive Committee, or its management.
+Section 1 – Each member shall have access at all reasonable times to the records and proceedings of the corporation, its Executive Committee, or its management excluding records that are proprietary and required by law or regulation to remain confidential.

 Section 1 – The corporate seal of the corporation shall bear the inscriptions “Northwest Horticultural Council, Washington”, in the margin thereof, and the words “Seal 1947” in the center thereof.